Discovering Magnificent Montpellier, Southern France (tips for the best trip)

 Close to Musee Fabree is the 19th-century mansion, Hôtel Cabrières-Sabatier d’Espeyran.

-We possibly would have missed this little gem, had it not been included on our City Pass.
+We could have missed this little gem had it not been included on our City Pass.
 It houses the decorative arts department of the Musée Fabre in Montpellier.
-It’s a step back in time and I enjoyed this wander to discover the living environments of bourgeois and aristocratic societies of the 18th and 19th centuries.
+It’s a step back in time, and I enjoyed discovering the living environments of bourgeois and aristocratic societies of the 18th and 19th centuries.

 This historic residence is worth a quick wizz around!